Morphyish/website/docs/setup.md

 Non-exhaustive list of software, tools and libraries I'm using.

-Trying to keep it agnostic, but this is mostly what I would expect to work with on any job.
+Trying to keep it agnostic, but this is mostly what I would expect to work with on any project.

 ## Dev environment